danieldriver/danieldriver.github.io/_posts/2010-08-28-Chekhov-on-Ecclesiastes.md

 ---
-layout: post
 title: "Anton Chekhov's unfinished play on the book of Ecclesiastes"
-description: "60 years before Beckett’s Waiting for Godot, Chekhov had outlined a play based on Ecclesiastes."
+desc: "60 years before Beckett’s Waiting for Godot, Chekhov had outlined a play based on Ecclesiastes."
 category: notes
 ---